z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Cognitive-Linguistics/Theories/Frame-Semantics.md

 > **Fillmore (1977):**
 > "Meanings are relativized to frames."

-## Key Concepts
+## Essentials

-- **Frames**: Structured background knowledge that provides context for understanding words.
+- **Frames** are structured background knowledge that provides context for understanding words.
-- **Semantic Roles**: Participants in the frame (e.g., Agent, Patient, Instrument).
+- Participants in the frame (e.g., Agent, Patient, Instrument) are called **Semantic Roles**.
-- **Valence**: The number of arguments a verb can have, associated with the frame.
+- **Valence** is the number of arguments a verb can have, associated with the frame.

 ## Examples